 - To challenge your dog with mental stimuli; playing with toys and puzzles designed to be thought provoking and problem solving.

-- To train your dog to perform basic obedience skills (sit, down, come, stay, heel and walk on a loose-leash) using the most up-to-date positive reinforcement methods (aversive techniques and/or equipment will only be used in order to ensure your dog's safety).
+- To train your dog to perform basic obedience skills (sit, down, come, stay, heel and walk on a loose-leash) using the most up-to-date positive reinforcement methods

 - To properly socialize your dog with people, dogs and a variety of sights/sounds designed to prevent his exhibiting fear-aggressive behavior later in life.